nenadmarkus/pico/README.md

 The program `picolrn.c` (available in the folder **learning/**) enables you to learn your own (custom) object detectors.
 The training data has to be provided in a specific format.
 The details are printed to the standard output when `picolrn` is invoked without parameters.
-It is often convenient to pipe this information to a text file:
+It is often convenient to pipe this information into a text file:

     $ ./picolrn > howto.txt